 The history of Devon’s war memorials, including most of our local memorials, is excellently covered in Todd Gray’s book: ‘Lest Devon Forgets‘ (The Mint Press, 2010).
 Fortunately, all those in Tiverton appear to be well-cared for and in good or excellent condition.
 After public consultation the design has been approved for a proposed new War Memorial Garden in Phoenix Lane, which will mean relocation of the Burma Star Memorial from it’s present site.
-The latest news is that plans for this will go ahead, but the memorial slab for Thomas Henry Sage VC will be located on the wall of the War Memorial Hall on Angel Hill, and it will be unveiled on October 4th 2017, the centenary of the action for which he was awarded the Victoria Cross.
+Plans for this will go ahead, but the memorial slab for Thomas Henry Sage VC was located on the wall of the War Memorial Hall on Angel Hill, unveiled on October 4th 2017, the centenary of the action for which he was awarded the Victoria Cross.

 To mark the centenary of the start of the First World War Civic Voice , together with Historic England, The War Memorials Trust and The Imperial War Museum, launched a major campaign to identify, protect and conserve the nation’s war memorials.
 All Civic Societies have been asked to become involved in this and Tiverton Civic Society have agreed to do so, having in 2016 and 2017, already recorded most of the war memorials in the parish of Tiverton on War Memorials Online, part of the War Memorials Trust.
 Tiverton’s main War Memorials are: